emads22/Data-Architect/README.md

-# Data Architect
+# DataSynth

 ## Overview
-**Data Architect** is a Colab-based application designed to simplify and enhance dataset generation tasks using an intuitive Gradio UI.
+**DataSynth** is a Colab-based application designed to simplify and enhance dataset generation tasks using an intuitive Gradio UI.
 The project offers two distinct notebooks:
 1. **data_architect.ipynb**:
     - Provides a general-purpose dataset generator with user-defined fields, formats, and values.
 2. **data_architect_multishot.ipynb**: